 - (1) There shall be a provision for payment of premiums.
 Any policy fees shall be identified.
-The policy shall require the owner to pay between 80% and 100% of the federal Guideline Single Premium (whether or not the federal guideline single premium test is applicable). - (2) The policy shall provide for payment of the initial single premium in advance of the policy becoming effective. - (3) The requirements for any subsequent premium payments shall be at least as favorable as follows: - (a) Policies shall not include any provision that permits the company to arbitrarily refuse premium payments. - (b) Policies shall include any upper and/or lower dollar limits on premium payments, which the company may waive in a uniform and non-discriminatory manner upon written notice of any new limits to the owner.
-The form shall describe the initial limits and the required written notice of any new limits.
+The policy shall require the owner to pay between 80% and 100% of the federal Guideline Single Premium (whether or not the federal guideline single premium test is applicable). - (2) The policy shall provide for payment of the initial single premium in advance of the policy becoming effective.

-(c) The maximum premium payment shall not be less than the greater of (i) the amount that will continue to qualify the policy as life insurance, or (ii) the amount necessary to keep the policy in force.

-(4) The policy shall provide for the refund of the excess of any premium payment made over the maximum amount that could be paid without disqualifying the policy as life insurance under Section 7702 of the Internal Revenue Code.
+- (3) The requirements for any subsequent premium payments shall be at least as favorable as follows: - (a) Policies shall not include any provision that permits the company to refuse premium payments unless such provision provides the specific reasons or circumstances for refusal which cannot include company discretion to refuse premium payment. - (b) Policies shall include any upper and/or lower dollar limits on premium payments, which the company may waive in a uniform and non-discriminatory manner upon written notice of any new limits to the owner.
+The form shall describe the initial limits and the required written notice of any new limits. - (c) The maximum premium payment shall not be less than the greater of (i) the amount that will continue to qualify the policy as life insurance, or (ii) the amount necessary to keep the policy in force. - (4) The policy shall provide for the refund of the excess of any premium payment made over the maximum amount that could be paid without disqualifying the policy as life insurance under Section 7702 of the Internal Revenue Code.
 However, the premium shall not be refunded if it is necessary to continue coverage.